 - 1. Oil filters are located on the front of the engine. - 2.
-Remove the oil filter housing. - 3.
+Remove the oil filter housing cap. - 3.
 Use a tool designed for removal or installation of oil filters only.
 Other tools may crush the filter and release used oil into the engine compartment, the boat or the work area.

 - 4. "Righty tight-y; lefty loose-y."
-Never force the oil filter.
-It necessarily must be on the engine securely, but it should release with only hand force when using an oil filter removal tool. - 5.
+Never force the oil filter housing cap.
+It necessarily must be on the engine securely, but it should release with only hand force when using tools. - 5.
 Some small amount of residual used oil may be inside the filter.
 Keep a shop rag or similar catch under the filter as it is removed from the boat. - 6.
-Some mechanics choose to cut apart an oil filter to examine for any evidence of metal shavings or other unwanted signs of engine wear.
-If you choose to do so, be sure to cut over a container.
+Some mechanics choose to inspect the oil filter to examine for any evidence of metal shavings or other unwanted signs of engine wear.
+If you choose to do so, be sure to do so over a container.
 Clean up any oil that ends up spilled. - 7.
-Also examine the o-ring.
-If it sticks to the filter base, it should be replaced. - 8.
+Also examine the o-ring on the cap.
+If it is damaged, it should be replaced. - 8.
 Pour a SMALL amount inside the replacement oil filter.
 Using your hand or a small, clean brush, spread the oil around the interior of the oil filter. - 9.
-Using the oil filter tool, secure the oil filter in place on the engine.
-Tighten securely by hand, but do not force the filter as it may crush or break the seal if overtightened.
+Secure the oil filter housing cap in place on the engine.
+Tighten securely by hand, but do not force the filter as it may damage or break the seal if over-tightened.